nicedata/daisy-dtb/README.md

 A Daisy 2.03 digital talking book (DTB) can be available in multiple forms :

-- in a filesystem folder or in a web location
+- in a filesystem folder or in a web location as individual files
-- in a ZIP archive in a filesystem folder or on a website
+- in a ZIP archive located in a filesystem folder or on a website

 The base class representing this is `DtbResource` (an abstract class iheriting from `ABC`).
 A data source must contain a Daisy 2.02 book.